-Cadets are typically aged between 18 and 25-years-old and drawn from a variety of backgrounds.
+Cadets are typically aged between 18 and 25-years-old and drawn from a variety of diverse backgrounds.
 A third of each annual intake of cadets has traditionally received substantial sponsorship from leading maritime charities Trinity House and Seafarers UK.
 The recognition and support from these highly respected maritime sector organisations is an effective endorsement of the cadetship as a respected and viable alternative to commercial/merchant routes or university study.

-The new bursary has a long-term remit of attracting increased funding, support and awareness from the superyacht and maritime sector, to further support careers in professional yachting.Register Interest
+The bursary has a long-term remit of attracting increased funding, support and awareness from the superyacht and maritime sector, to further support careers in professional yachting.Register Interest